pilartomas/beeai-workshop/docs/Introduction_acp_beeai/lab-2/README.md

 logo: images/ibm-blue-background.png
 ---

-# Create a ticket agent with triage and response
+# Create a Multi-Agent ACP Workflow

 In this lab, we'll create a ticket agent that uses the triage agent and the response agent in a single workflow.